 About the Project

-The Sex, Gender and Covid-19 Project is a partnership of Global Health 50/50 (housed at University College London), the African Population and Health Research Center (APHRC) and the International Center for Research on Women (ICRW).
+The Sex, Gender and Covid-19 Project is a partnership of Global Health 50/50, the African Population and Health Research Center (APHRC), and the International Center for Research on Women (ICRW).
 The project is building the world’s largest database of sex-disaggregated data on COVID-19, investigating the roles sex and gender are playing in the outbreak, building the evidence base of whether countries are considering gender and equity in their COVID-19 health policies, and advocating for effective gender-responsive approaches to pandemic.

 Understanding and addressing the impacts of both sex and gender on health outcomes is critical to building equitable, sustainable and healthy societies.
 The COVID-19 pandemic is no different.
 From the first reports of the novel coronavirus, there has been consistent evidence of its gendered impact.
 In its early investigations, however, Global Health 50/50 found that only a handful of countries were reporting sex-disaggregated data on COVID-19, and that no initiative had taken responsibility for consolidating the data that were available.
 In response, Global Health 50/50 established the COVID-19 Data Tracker, which compiles national data, disaggregated by sex and age.